 In 2018, the university raised close to 200 million Euros with third party funding, which underlines its first class reputation and outstanding scientific significance.

 The Fraunhofer Institute for Solar Energy Systems ISE in Freiburg was founded in 1981.
-This Institute is dedicated to promoting a sustainable, economic, safe and socially just energy system throughout the world.
+Fraunhofer institute is dedicated to promoting a sustainable, economic, safe and socially just energy system throughout the world.
 With an annual research budget of over 100 million Euros and over 1200 staff members, it is Europe’s largest research institute in solar energy.

 Excellently modern equipment and laboratories stretch over an area of more than 16.000 square metres and they form the basis of cutting-edge research and development in the energy conversion, energy efficiency, energy distribution and energy storage fields.